RichyBoy/github-pages/_posts/2025-01-09-dockerregistry.md

 In visual studio code, with the Docker plugin (I was going to use IDEA PyCharm but the remote services require a Professional instance; I'm not paying for one at this moment in time) you can naviage to the docker pane and you can add a Generic Repository - which is what registry is.
 The important part here is to use the correct credentials - in my instance https://microserver.lan:5001 and there are no login/passwords to be entered.
 My certificate also states microserver however I usually prefer FQDN to prevent my pihole from going off looking up network internals in the outside world.
 Never mind that..

 Here is a screen shot of a push.
 On the top left panel with the red splodge, right click to tag it with something (foofoo) and the right click again to "push".
 You then get to select a repository and a tag name, just let it do its thing here.
-YOu can then see foofoo listed in the registry, and also I've highlighted the remote registry push log.
+You can then see foofoo listed in the registry, and I've also highlighted the remote registry push log.
 If your certificate setup is wrong this is when you will find out about it in unhelpful ways such as attempted pushes to docker.io and in fact, the VS Code tool is good, but ONLY if everything works.

 ![Image](/assets/images/vscode.png)